bibstha/safe_parser/README.txt

 This is useful when you by mistake serialize hashes and save it in database column or a text file and you want to convert them back to hashes without the security issues of executing `eval(hash_string)`.

+By default only following classes are allowed to be deserialized:

+* TrueClass
+* FalseClass
+* NilClass
+* Numeric
+* String
+* Array
+* Hash

+A HashParser::BadHash exception is thrown if unserializable values are present.

 == FEATURES/PROBLEMS:

 * Any potential security issues?